-It came to light that several large banks routinely used affidavits signed by employees who did not personally review the documents and had no basis for believing that the homeowner was in default or that the bank owned the loan.
-Employees for financial giants like Bank of America, JP Morgan Chase, Wells Fargo, and GMAC have all testified that they signed many thousands of affidavits a month, spending about 30 seconds on each affidavit, and that they didn't have a clue regarding the veracity of the affidavit or the documents in question -- hence the name "robo-signers."
+In 2010, it was revealed that several large banks routinely used affidavits signed by employees who did not personally review the documents and had no basis for believing that the homeowner was in default or that the bank owned the loan.
+Employees for financial giants like Bank of America, JP Morgan Chase, Wells Fargo, and GMAC have all testified that they signed many thousands of affidavits a month, spending about 30 seconds on each affidavit, and that they didn't have a clue regarding the veracity of the affidavit or the documents in question -- hence the name "robosigners."

 What Effect Does a False Affidavit Have on the Foreclosure Process?

 Banks cannot legally foreclose on a house if the foreclosure paperwork is not in order.
 This means that if the affidavit a bank submits is false -- as any affidavit completed by a robo-signer would be -- the foreclosure should not go through.
 Of course, the reality is that banks have foreclosed on thousands of properties based on just such false affidavits.
-But now that the issue has come to light, business is not always as usual.
-Here's what's happening:
+Once the issue was revealed, here's what happened:

-- In states where foreclosure must go through the court system, more and more judges are taking a closer look at the affidavits and paperwork and refusing to sign off on the foreclosure if the paperwork wasn't in order.
+- In states where foreclosure must go through the court system, more and more judges began taking a closer look at the affidavits and paperwork and refusing to sign off on the foreclosure if the paperwork wasn't in order.

-- In states where foreclosure does not go through court, some homeowners are bringing lawsuits to stop the foreclosure on the ground that false affidavits have been recorded as part of the non-judicial foreclosure process.
+- In states where foreclosure does not go through court, some homeowners brought lawsuits to stop the foreclosure on the ground that false documents have been recorded as part of the nonjudicial foreclosure process.